 Is religion taught in class?

 Catholic values are integrated into the overall school environment to reinforce values taught at home by parents.
-Religion is taught daily in the classroom, in addition to the Circle of Prayer each Monday morning and Mass celebrated every Wednesday morning and on holy days.
-The students participate in many of the ministries at Mass.
+Religion is taught daily in the classroom, in addition to Community of Saints once a month and Mass celebrated every Wednesday morning and on holy days.
+Each weekly Mass has students performing the ministries.

 Classes rotate responsibility for the ministries at Mass.
 Students in all grades (K-8) will have an opportunity to participate sometime during the year.
 Parents and siblings are welcomed and encouraged to attend school Mass.